Written by Steven Moffat. The 2011 Doctor Who

 - You Look Familiar: Arabella Weir once played the Doctor in a Big Finish Doctor Who What If? story.

-- You Wouldn't Shoot Me: Bill Bailey asserts this of Madge, despite having no real information about her character and having been suspicious of her previously.
+- You Wouldn't Shoot Me: Droxil asserts this of Madge, despite having no real information about her character and having been suspicious of her previously.
 Her Mama Bear retort quickly changes his mind.